Lost-Outpost/sovngarde/README.md

 ## Configuration
 If you wish to further customize by enabling ENB post processing, adding in creation club content or changing dodge keys, you can visit the [Configuration](CONFIGURATION.md) page for more info.

+## Issues
+Find an [issue](https://github.com/Guitarninja2/septimus/issues)?
+Feel free to report it [here](https://github.com/Guitarninja2/septimus/issues) with as much info as you can (screenshots are great).